Automattic/mcp-server-gravatar-remote/README.md

 ### Connect Claude Desktop to the Remote MCP Server

 Here you have multiple options to connect to Gravatar's remote MCP server.
-You can use the official Gravatar MCP server at `https://mcp.gravatar.com/mcp` or your own instance (`http://localhost:8787/mcp` for local development).
+You should use your own instance (`http://localhost:8787/mcp` for local development).

 #### Native App Integrations
 If your Claude Desktop app and account support adding integrations, you can add a remote server directly to Claude Desktop:

 1. Add a new integration
 2. Enter a name for your server
-3. Enter the URL of your remote MCP server (`https://mcp.gravatar.com/mcp`)
+3. Enter the URL of your remote MCP server (`http://localhost:8787/mcp`)

 #### Using mcp-remote Proxy
 If your environment doesn't support that, you can connect to your remote MCP server from Claude Desktop using the [mcp-remote proxy](https://www.npmjs.com/package/mcp-remote).